Grechanin/Notes/README.md

 ### Click https://notes-list-a8d83.web.app/ to test app

-### Note: In this app you can use mine firebase API or replace with yours
+### Note: In this app you can use mine Firebase API or replace with yours

 ## Task description